giacomo270197/giacomo270197.github.io/assets/panda/docs/core.md

 ```

 Functions return with the `return` value, which must always return a value.
-Note that, despite functions having a type, that currently means nothig since the value returned is always a pointer-sized value regardless.
+Note that, despite functions having a type, that currently means nothing since the value returned is always a pointer-sized value regardless.

 Each program should have exactly one `main` function defined to start execution from.